mo5htar/mo5htar/README.md

-##### Hi, I'm Mokhtar:
+##### Hi 👋, I'm Mokhtar Hussein
- am a backend developer (Node.js) with a passion for solving mathematics, algorithm, and data structure problems.
+ Iam a backend developer (Node.js) with a passion for solving mathematics, algorithm, and data structure problems.
 I am also interested in the software engineering life cycle

 ### Languages and Tools 🛠